 — (#1238, #1241) EDCA based ranging measurement exchange (11.22.6.4.2): the SME generates this primitive to request that a Fine Timing Measurement frame be sent to a peer entity

 — Non-TB Ranging measurement exchange (11.22.6.4.4): the SME generates this primitive to request that a Non-TB Ranging measurement exchange be initiated with the specified peer entity.

+NOTE—

-Note that the sounding exchange initiation will be according to the Min Time Between Measurements and Max Time Between Measurements thresholds that are defined when the corresponding FTM session was established.
+The sounding exchange initiation is constrained to the Min Time Between Measurements and Max Time Between Measurements thresholds that are defined when the corresponding FTM session was established. (#3825)

 — TB Sounding Exchange (11.22.6.4.3): the SME generates this primitive to request that a TB Sounding Exchange be initiated with the specified peer entity.

+NOTE—

-Note that this causes the MLME to respond to the Trigger frame with type set to Location and subtype set to Polling to the specified peer entity. (#1766)
+This causes the MLME to respond to the Trigger frame with type set to Location and subtype set to Polling to the specified peer entity. (#1766)(#3825)

 TGaz Editor modify the subclauses in P.120 L.11 D2.2as follows:

 An RSTA shall reject a request, unless the request is for Passive TB Ranging, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the Extended Capabilities element to 1, and the ISTA has not successfully set up a security context to protect IFTMR, IFTM and LMR frames exchanged between the RSTA and the ISTA.

+NOTE—

-Note that the security context can either be established as a result of a successful association between the RSTA and ISTA; or as a result of the ISTA successfully completing PASN as described in 12.13 Pre-Association Security Negotiation.(#3591)TGaz Editor modify the subclauses in P.192 L.1 D2.2as follows:
+The security context can either be established as a result of a successful association between the RSTA and ISTA; or as a result of the ISTA successfully completing PASN as described in 12.13 Pre-Association Security Negotiation.(#3591)(#3825)

+TGaz Editor modify the subclauses in P.192 L.1 D2.2as follows:

 PMK is the pairwise master key for the base AKM if the AKM is other than PASN AKM; see 9.4.2.24.3 (AKM Suites).
 Otherwise, if the base AKM is PASN AKM i.e. the PASN PTKSA is being setup without mutual authentication in a non-RSN, the PMK shall be set to the string “PMKz” padded with 28 0s.

+NOTE—

-Note that the PMK for the derivation may come from a cached PMKSA for the AKM or from the PMKSA established with PASN by tunneling Wrapped Data or Authentication frames
+The PMK for the derivation can come from a cached PMKSA for the AKM or from the PMKSA established with PASN by tunneling Wrapped Data or Authentication frames(#3825)